What is Nonprofit EIN & How to get EIN for a 501c3 Organization

 EIN is used by employers period, no matter if your business is a sole proprietor, corporation, partnership, nonprofit organization, trust, estates of decedents, government agency.
 Certain individuals, and other business entities may apply for Employer Identification as well.
 Use your Nonprofit EIN on all the forms and paperwork that you send to the IRS.

-Whether you are going to have employees or not, you need to apply for the Employee Identification Number from the IRS.
-The EIN is like a social security number for your entity, the IRS will identify your organization with this number from now on.
-The good news is that it’s a super simple process, and has one of the quickest turnaround times.
-You can apply for the EIN from here.
+The second step in starting a nonprofit organization after Nonprofit Incorporation is to apply for EIN from the IRS.
+Whether you are going to have employees in your nonprofit organization or not, you need to apply for the Employer Identification Number.
+The EIN is like a social security number for your non-profit, as the IRS will identify your organization with this number from now on.
+The good news is that it’s a super simple process, FREE, and has one of the quickest turnaround times.
+You can apply for the Nonprofit EIN from the IRS here.

-You will receive a letter from the IRS informing you of your EIN which will look like this one:
+You will receive a letter and an instant email with a PDF attachment from the IRS informing you of your EIN which will look like this one: